 In our school, we recognise the importance of technology in our pupils' lives, both in and out of school, and we make full use of the incredible potential that it offers with regards to teaching and learning.
 However, we also acknowledge the potential dangers to children and we are fully committed to working with our pupils and parents to minimise this danger.

-Orgill Primary School has a CEOP trained Online Safety Ambassador, Holly Collins, who leads the school's work in this area and is a valuable source of advice and support for staff, pupils and parents.
+Orgill Primary School has a CEOP trained Online Safety Ambassador, Molly Edgar, who leads the school's work in this area and is a valuable source of advice and support for staff, pupils and parents.
 Please see our designated Online Safety section on this website for further information.

 Health and Safety